caller79/rest-parsers/README.md

 For example:
 ```
-// Obtain list of ID's from an external system
+// Obtain list of ID's from an external system such as SOLR, an API call, etc.
 List<Long> ids = ...
-//The resulting list contains 1000 id's like, for example
+//The resulting list contains 1000 id's, for example
 [1,2,3,4,5...500,502,503, ...
 1000,1010]

 // Wrap the original list in a range, allowing for the multiple range to contain up to 1000 individual ranges.